nexiality/documentation/expressions/CSVexpression.md

   One can use the reserved word `[ANY FIELD]` to target any field.
 For example, `removeRows([ANY FIELD] contains USA)` means remove a row if any of its fields contains `USA`.

+  The `conditions` parameter follows the syntax as laid out in [Nexial Filter](../flowcontrols/filter).

 - **`renameColumn(find,replace)`** - rename a column, as defined by `find`, with new value as defined by `replace`.
   The column position is maintained.